amineichou/born2beroot/README.md

 ### USER :
 1. Check that a user has been added and to the "sudo" group or any other group.
-- `sudo getent group sudo` / `sudo getent group group_name`
+- `getent group sudo` / `getent group group_name`
-2. Create a new user.
-Assign it a password of your choice, respecting the subject rule
+2. Create a new user :
+-  `sudo adduser username`
+- asign a password to it resoecting the password quality rules.